Okanjo/okanjo-docs/docs/Objects.md

 :   `decimal` Nullable.
 The promotional value of the deal/offer.
 `product_deal_vendor_ack`
 :   `string (255)` Nullable.
 Seller-only.
 For vendors to indicate which employee marked a deal/offer as redeemed.
+`product_meta`
+:   Array of key/value attributes attached to the object.
+Metadata is per-API key.
 `deal_number`
 :   `int` Nullable.
 The unique deal number identifier of the deal/offer used on the voucher.
 `order`